WCSCourses/AMR_2026/course_modules_2026/Metagenomics/CP10_Metagenomics.md

 # **Raw data quality and QC**<a name="rawdataqc"></a>
 This initial QC step can be performed using the same approaches introduced in [Computational Practical 3 - Accessing Data and Quality Control](https://github.com/WCSCourses/AMR_2026/blob/main/course_modules_2026/Data_access_QC/Computational_Practical_2_Accessing_Data_and_Quality_Control.md).
-However, we will be using different tools to perform the raw read quality control, filtering and visualization.

-~~Before we proceed we should note the following:~~

 QC of raw reads is often a standard first step used to assess the quality of reads and to identify potential problems or other quality related issues:
 1. Sequencing technologies can produce reads with varying quality.